 International Association for the Advancement of High Performance Thin Layer Chromatography (HPTLC Association)

-These Bylaws have been established by the Board of Directors (Board) of the HPTLC Association based on §5/5 of its Articles of Incorporation, and have been voted into effect at the Board meeting of 27.
+The Bylaws have been established by the Board of Directors (Board) of the HPTLC Association based on §5/7 of its Articles of Incorporation, and have been voted into effect at the Board meeting of 27.
 January 2012.
+This revision has been voted into effect at the Board meeting of 18.
+January 2022 and communicated to the General Assembly on 25.
+March 2022.

 HPTLC is the High Performance version of Thin Layer Chromatography.
 Based on the consequent use of instruments (preferably computer controlled) and adherence to a standardized methodology for chromatography on plates with fine particles (2-10 µm), HPTLC achieves reproducible results that are fully traceable.